 We provide a comprehensive tree planting and management service for both urban and rural environments.
-Our approach is simple.
-We always aim to restore the natural balance to an environment where trees have been damaged or destroyed.
-Tree planting scheme are often needed where existing trees are dieing, being cut down to make way for construction or affected by extreme weather conditions.
+The goal of our tree planting service is simple: to restore a natural balance to an area where trees have been damaged, destroyed or need planting due to development.

-We therefore welcome the opportunity to discuss your concerns, whether it is to create more privacy from neighbouring properties, reduce air/noise pollution, to add more substance and maturity to your garden/housing estates or indeed simply to offset your carbon footprint.
-We have extensive experience in advising clients of appropriate species of trees to plant, where to plant so that ultimately we can maximise the impact to your garden space and by extension your surroundings whilst minimising the detrimental impact to property structure.
+We have extensive experience in advising clients of appropriate species of trees to plant, and on where to plant, so that ultimately we can maximise the impact to your garden space whilst minimising the detrimental impact to property structure.

 Shady summer green beechwoods are a delight to see and walk through.
 Beech is potentially a very large tree which is thought to be native in the south of Britain it is however not really suited long term to a small garden environment.
 It produces fine timber even on thin chalk and limestone soils.
 Late spring frosts may be damaging in years when they occur.
 Grey squirrels and beech bark disease can also be problematical in some areas.
 Beech is a shade tolerant specie so planting in close proximity, in a shady garden or as specimen tree in large gardens .
 There is also a great demand for furniture, plywood and flooring with this tree.

 |Size:||within 10 yrs = 6metres – 20yrs = 10metres – event hgt.
 35m width upto 6metres|